StrangeRanger/customized-unix-terminal/README.md

 This document serves as a guide for how I customize my macOS and Linux terminals.
 It includes a variety of configurations, settings, and programs that I find useful for my daily workflow.
 The document is divided into several sections, each focusing on a different aspect of terminal customization.

+### NOTICE

+If you are viewing this document on GitHub or as a standard markdown file, you will not be able to see the interactive elements, such as the details and tabs.
+To view the document in its entirety, please visit the [website](https://cut.hthompson.dev).

 ## Useful Programs

 The following table contains a list of terminal programs that I find particularly useful.
 These programs are separated into two categories: Third Party Package Managers (TPPM) and Native Package Managers (NPM).